-The table on page 43 presents the movement of gross NPLs to banks and customers, together with the provisions held and the respective cover ratios for all segment.
+The table below presents the movement of gross NPLs to banks and customers, together with the provisions held and the respective cover ratios for all segment.

 Provisions

 The Group's loan loss provisions are established to recognise incurred impairment losses either on specific loan assets or within a portfolio of loans and advances.